Tshepajev/Echellogram-to-spectrum/README.md

 If run with the default parameters, then **Calibrator** checks where the script that was run is located.
 This folder will be the root folder for the program.\
 **Calibrator** will check for echellograms in the folder and will take a random sample automatically.
 E.g. if you have sample 24 series (`sample_24_0001.tif`, `sample_24_0002.tif` etc.) and sample 492 series in the same folder then one of those series will be automatically chosen.\
-**Calibrator** will average first 20 echellograms of that sample series and average these.
+**Calibrator** will average first **Average photos target** nr. echellograms of that sample series and average these.

 **Input data:**
 Then **Calibrator** will read `"_Calibration_data*.json"` (* can be anything) if it exists in the folder.
 If there are multiple such files in the folder then a random one is chosen, so it's important to keep the folder tidy.
 E.g. you can rename a file to `"_xCalibration_..."` for it to not be read.
 According to the data in `"_Calibration_data.json"`, **Calibrator** draws diffraction orders on the echellogram (quadratic fn with 3 points each).
 Each of these orders and their bounds are used to compile the spectrum.
 Higher wavelength means higher px nr (right on image) and lower order nr (up on image).\
 For **v2**, **Calibrator** will read `"_Vertical_points.csv"` as bounds data (has to exist). **Calibrator v3** doesn't require `"_Vertical_points.csv"`, since the underlying bounds data is constant and included in the code.\
 The bounds data defines horizontally (x-value) between which pixels the order is considered.
 Also, it defines which are the associated wavelengths of each pixel.
 The px => wl conversion is quadratic function (almost linear but linear might produce up to 0.4 nm errors for low order nrs).
 That is why it needs 3 datapoints (px and wavelength) and why `aif` file inside `.aryx` file isn't that useful.
+For the same reason, I think Sophi uses straight horizontal curves which wouldn't be correct.

 **Calibrator** will calculate the wavelengths and intensities of the spectrum from the diffraction orders, between the pre-defined bounds.
 Wavelengths are quadratic function of the horizontal pixel index.
 I there's only two points (e.g. in **v2**) then linear function is used with close but not precise wavelengths.\
 The intensity is the integral (sum) of pixel values vertically, so that the integral is from half way between current and top order until half way between current and bottom order.
 E.g. the currect pixel is at coordinates `(x,y = 550, 256)` and the top order is at `y = 250` and the bottom order is at `y = 260`.
 Then the integral is at `x = 550` from `y = 253` to `y = 258`.
 In the future, I might do interpolation and precise integral (instead of summing pixels) and enable Gaussian weights (center px has higher weight than distant px).